purarue/dotfiles-index/README.md

 <img src="https://raw.githubusercontent.com/seanbreckenridge/dotfiles-index/master/.images/blob.png" height=400>

-This doesn't update automatically, you have to rebuild the entire site to update it; with `rebuild.sh`.
+This doesn't update automatically, you have to rebuild the entire site to update it; with `rebuild`.

 To configure which files are served, and some other options, edit `config.tsx`.